 Ketamine is a powerful pain medication that can be administered as an infusion for pain relief when other therapies have failed.
 Conditions such as CRPS (formerly known as RSD), refractory depression, neuropathy, and fibromyalgia have shown long term benefit from ketamine infusions.

 Some pain conditions arise from unhealthy or irritated nerves.
 This can be related to injury, surgery, or systemic diseases such as diabetes.
 We offer minimally invasive nerve stimulators that can calm irritated nerves and provide long term pain relief.
 These devices are commonly used to treat headaches, knee pain, phantom leg pain, and shoulder pain.

 Low dose naltrexone is a pain management treatment that involves taking a low dose of the opioid antagonist naltrexone.
 It is believed that LDN works by reducing inflammation, which can help alleviate pain and other symptoms associated with conditions such as fibromyalgia, multiple sclerosis, long COVID, and Crohn's disease.
 LDN is typically taken orally, and may provide relief for individuals with chronic pain who have not responded to other treatments.

 We use X-ray or ultrasound guidance for most of our procedures.

 X-ray is an electromagnetic wave, similar to light, that the eye can't see.
 It allows us to look inside the body without invading it.
 Ultrasound, a kind of sound that's too high-pitched to be heard by human ears, provides a similar opportunity but a different type of viewing.
-These two methods allow Dr. John L. Givogre of Lanier Interventional Pain Center to precisely locate points of discomfort and to deliver targeted therapy.
+These two methods allow Dr. John L. Givogre and Dr. Tyler W. Kabes of Lanier Interventional Pain Center to precisely locate points of discomfort and to deliver targeted therapy.